Small-Fish-Dev/small-fish-dev.github.io/src/blogs/shootandbuild_ctf.md

 Now, as instead shader procedurally generates waves heightmap and then computes it into tangent space normals right in shader, with no manual textures.
 It isn't a big achievement, implementation is probably goofy, but this allows having more control over how waves look like, and I think it looks generally less "gooey"-ish than before.

 <Heading title="More Accessibility Graphics" caption="by wheatleymf" />
 I have slightly expanded accessibility options.
-You can now adjust screen brightness and contrast in case you're not happy with how game looks like by default.
+You can now adjust screen saturation, brightness and contrast in case you're not happy with how game looks like by default.
+It can be now heavily oversaturated (just like your average Rust PVP montage clip with royalty free rap music playing at background) or look like black and white movies.
+Or something inbetween, that's up to you.

 <Heading title="Blood Decals" caption="by yart & wheatleymf" />
 Players now leave blood decals on surfaces when they get hit.
 Just a little fun detail.